 Many organizations rely on responsive web design when crating their sites.
 This is an approach to web design that allows desktop webpages to be viewed in response to the size of the screen of the web browser you are using to view a website.
 Essentially, a site’s content and images respond to the dimensions of the devices its site visitors are using.
 Here are the top three impacts of responsive design:

 - Supporters expect a multichannel experience.
 Studies demonstrate that by 2023, there will be as many as 7.3 billion smartphone users worldwide.4 With the rise of social media and the continued reliance on email, individuals are spending more and more time on their phones, and they expect to be engaged through as many platforms as their personal tech stacks allow.
-According to the Charitable Giving Report, 24% of online transactions were made using a mobile device in 2018.5 Your supporters are no longer just visiting your site on a desktop, and your website strategy must accommodate a widescale shift to mobile.
+According to the Charitable Giving Report, 26% of online donations were made using a mobile device in 2019.5 Your supporters are no longer just visiting your site on a desktop, and your website strategy must accommodate a widescale shift to mobile.

 - Responsive design strengthens search engine optimization (SEO).
 Today, if your organization is not mobile friendly, your organization is losing out in search rankings to sites that are.
 Search algorithms evolve rapidly, and simple tweaks in your mobile design can dramatically alter where you appear when individuals search for key phrases.
 To leverage mobile optimization and up your search rankings, head to SEO.

 - Responsive design bolsters user experience.
 On average, nonprofits experience a 34% increase in their conversion rate when they have a responsive website and responsive forms.
 Having a mobile optimized website means that your navigation forms are correctly displayed, and your users are not struggling to discern where they are.
 Considering that nonprofits raised $0.83 per website visitor in 2018, a heightened web experience could convert to tangible boosts in revenue, and responsive design enables that.